mapproxy/mapproxy/doc/seed.rst

 The output starts with the current time and ends with the number of tiles it has seeded or removed so far.
 The third value is the current progress in percent.
 The progress can make large jumps, if the seeding detects that a tile and all its subtiles are outside of the seeding coverage.
-The second and fourth value show the level and bounding box of where the seeding tool is in this moment.
-Keep in mind, that it does not seed level by level.
+The second and fourth value show the level and bounding box of where the seeding tool is at this moment.
+Keep in mind that it does not seed level by level.
 This is described in :ref:`seeding method <seed_method>`.